two-torial/two-torial/docs/snippets/sega/common/segatools_stubs.md

-!!! tip ""

-    Since there is no graphical configuration tool for segatools, you will have to edit the configuration file by hand.
-It is found in `App\bin\segatools.ini`.

     It is recommended that you follow along using a text editor with syntax highlighting such as [Notepad++](https://notepad-plus-plus.org/).

     Each following sub-section will correspond to a section in `segatools.ini`.
 If any